lemuelkumarga/titanic/README.md

 Using the 20% testing group, we find that the model predicted accurately 82.7% of the time\!

-Let us now reconstruct the model using all the training set, and save the predictions of Kaggle’s testing set for
-<a href="https://www.kaggle.com/c/titanic/submit" target="_blank">submission</a>.

 ``` r
 # Create model using all the training set